-While Keshan disease and Kashin-Beck disease have been linked with selenium deficiency, there are other factors such as protein intake, fluoride intake and stress which interact with it to produce clinical symptoms.
+While Keshan disease and Kashin-Beck disease have been linked with selenium deficiency, there are other factors such as protein intake, fluoride intake, and stress which interact with this nutrient to produce clinical symptoms.

 At present, therefore, the marketing of selenium supplements is accompanied by a qualified claim as to its cancer-protective effects.